Everything You Need to Know About Hummingbird Nests

-Females build their nests 10 to 90 feet high, generally in trees or shrubs (with a few exceptions).
+- Female hummingbirds build their nests 10 to 90 feet high, generally in trees or shrubs (with a few exceptions).

-Hummingbirds build velvety, compact cups with spongy floors and elastic sides that stretch as the young grow.
+- Hummingbirds build velvety, compact cups with spongy floors and elastic sides that stretch as the young grow.
 They weave together twigs, plant fibers, and bits of leaves, and use spider silk as threads to bind their nests together and anchor them to the foundation.

-- Most females lay two eggs, which they incubate for 15 – 18 days.
+- Most females lay two eggs, which they incubate for 15 to 18 days.

-Juvenile hummingbirds fledge (leave the nest) 18 to 28 days after hatching.
+- Juvenile hummingbirds fledge (leave the nest) 18 to 28 days after hatching.